 8. Don’t neglect your tongue

-It’s really important to clean your tongue properly every time you brush your teeth, so you might want to consider buying a tongue scraper, or a toothbrush that has a scraper on the back.
+It’s important to clean your tongue properly every time you brush your teeth, so you might want to consider buying a tongue scraper, or a toothbrush that has a scraper on the back.
 This will help get rid of bacteria on your tongue, keep your breath fresh, and boost your overall oral health.

-9. Visit the dentist every six months
+9. Visit the dentist every year

-No matter how diligently you brush and floss your teeth, it’s still really important to see a dentist regularly.
 Many people only visit the dentist when there’s something wrong, but some of the most crucial aspects of dental health care are having regular teeth cleanings and routine x-rays.
-Prevention is always better than cure, and this way your dentist will be able to spot a potential issue before it escalates and becomes more serious.
+Prevention is always better than cure, and this way your dentist will be able to spot a potential issue before it becomes more serious.

 When you visit the dentist, they’ll check for tooth decay, gum disease, mouth cancer, and other oral health issues.
 The hygienist will also clean and polish your teeth, as well as remove plaque and tartar.
-It’s recommended that you visit the dentist at least twice a year for cleanings and checkups, but you should also make an appointment if you notice any of the following…

 • Red, sore, or swollen gums